jaortizce/CelebrityProject/README.md

 HOW TO SEE THE RESULTS:

+Compile and Run the CelebrityProject maven project:

+1. Open the system console
+1. Go to the root path CelebrityProject and execute the command: mvn install package
+2. In the same path execute the command: java -jar console/target/console-1.0-SNAPSHOT-jar-with-dependencies.jar

-Compile and Run the CelebrityProject maven project, it contains two mudules inside (console and core), the celebrity will be generated randomly
+The CelebrityProject project contains two mudules inside (console and core), the celebrity will be generated randomly

 The Console module is just a driver module that contains app inizialitation The core mocule contains all the logic and handles the messages that are writen to the console